Orange-OpenSource/BaahBox-Arduino/documentation/en/BuildingBaahBox_en.md

 The jacks are used to connect sensors to a single analog output such as myoelectric sensors or potentiometers (sliders).
 The jacks can be used independently alone or together.

-The DB9 connector is used to connect a sensor to several (digital) outputs.
+The DB9 connector is used to connect a sensor with several (digital) outputs.
 You can connect an arcade joystick, for example.

 The current code allows you to use either the jacks or the DB9, but not both at the same time.
 Since they do not use the same entries on the card, it should be fairly easy to update the code in order to allow simultaneous use .